skabdulhaq/CTF-learnings/CTF-writeups/BytesbanditCTF/blockchain-GuessTheName.md

 - In `setup.sol` if you call `instance` it will return the address of the chall contract.
 - `chall.sol` has wierd behaviour frist it will check wetather checker isCorrectGuess(_guess_) is `false` and to win next step it should be `true`.
 -  `msg.sender` is address of sender so definatly we have to make a exploit contract.
-- we have somthing called interface which we will get back to it later.
+- we have something called interface which we will get back to it later.
 ## Failed steps
 ## Research
 I don't know much about solidity so i started learning how interface works.